Frequently Asked Questions

 How do I import messages from OurFamilyWizard?

 In OurFamilyWizard, export your messages to PDF, then upload the PDF to CustodyComms using the Import Data wizard.
-Our OCR technology will extract all messages with timestamps and participant information.
+Our technology will extract all messages with timestamps and participant information.

 Can I combine messages from multiple sources?

 Yes.
 This is one of CustodyComms' key features.
 Import messages from OurFamilyWizard, text messages, emails, and other sources, and they'll all appear on one unified timeline.
 This gives you a complete picture of all communications.
+You can assign two participants a "friendly" name that will unify your messages across sources.

 What does "OCR validation" mean?